anuranjanpandey/Speech-Emotion-Recognition/README.md

 <img src="https://user-images.githubusercontent.com/53137708/129469464-03943c07-47e7-4989-8465-84979f8c4d46.png"/>

 ### Feature Extraction

+For training the model we have converted the Audio singals into various Spectograms, check out this amazing [playlist](https://www.youtube.com/watch?v=iCwMQJnKk2c&list=PL-wATfeyAMNqIee7cH3q1bh4QJFAaeNv0) for an indepth understanding.
 #### 1. SPECTOGRAM

 &emsp;Spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 When applied to an audio signal, spectrograms are sometimes called sonographs, voiceprints, or voicegrams.
 When the data are represented in a 3D plot they may be called waterfalls.